TreeRec-RTM/TreeRec/README.md

 -------------------------------------------------------------------------------------------------------------------------
 **scripts**
 - Main.py
- 	- thi algorithm compute the positions and rotations of each 3D shoot/leaf objects within the tree crown
   	- input parameters to be set:
  		- path and name of input and output files
    		- list of trees for processing - their IDs (e.g., R1 or R2)